square-computersetup/square-computersetup.github.io/_pages/mac-druva-restore.md

 {% include figure url="/assets/images/druva-restore2.png" image_path="/assets/images/druva-restore2.png" %}

-A new “Druva Restore” window will appear, review the machines listed and the dated backups available
+A new “Druva Restore” window will appear, review the machines listed and find the machine you would like to restore from.

+Once you have selected the machine, select the date you would like to restore from.

 {% include figure url="/assets/images/druva-restore3.png" image_path="/assets/images/druva-restore3.png" %}

-Click to open the folders, and using the checkboxes, select only the data that you need to restore (recommended) or data plus settings.
-Then click Restore.
+Click to open the folders, and using the checkboxes, select only the data that you need to restore (recommended).
+Files needing to be restored are typically found in the folder with your username.

+* Note - Do not restore all contents of your backup.

+Then click __Restore.__

 You may close the Druva window and the restore process (if any) will continue in the background.